BrightspaceUI/logging/README.md

 ## Future Enhancements

-Looking for a new component or an enhancement not listed here?
+Looking for an enhancement not listed here?
 Create a GitHub issue!

 ## Versioning, Releasing & Deploying